Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 19. Make Your Own Coffee

 I know, I know, people have been saying this for years, but it’s because it’s truly an impactful and creative way to save money.
 Let’s say your regular Starbucks coffee costs $6, and you grab one 3 times a week.
-That’s $936 a year!
+That’s $936 a year you’re spending at the local coffee shop!

 Brewing your own coffee at home, even if you splurge for higher quality beans, is a HUGE savings.
 Plus, you can snag a fancy coffee maker to take it up a notch.
 I got this Ninja one last year and I’m obsessed.